JohnGrime/PythonZeroconfTools/README.md

 At this point, the script will keep running until terminated.
 This should not be a problem, as it uses very little resources.

-Registration of new services, or removal of existing services, will trigger printing of the current service list.
+Registration of new services, or removal of existing services, will trigger printing of the updated service list.